actions/stale/README.md

 A white-list of label(s) to only process the issue or the pull request that contain all these label(s).
 It can be a comma separated list of labels (e.g: `answered,needs-rebase`).

+If unset (or an empty string), this option will not alter the stale workflow.

+If you wish to only check that the issue or the pull request contain one of these label(s), use instead [any-of-labels](#any-of-labels).

 Default value: unset

 #### only-issue-labels